HobbitLong/CMC/README.md

 ## Contrastive Multiview Coding

-This repo covers the implementation for CMC, which learns representations from multiview data in a self-supervised way (by multiview, we mean multiple sensory data or multiple modal data.):
+This repo covers the implementation for CMC, which learns representations from multiview data in a self-supervised way (by multiview, we mean multiple sensory, multiple modal data, or literally multiple viewpoint data.
+It's flexible to define what is a "view"):

 "Contrastive Multiview Coding" [Paper](http://arxiv.org/abs/1906.05849), [Project Page](http://hobbitlong.github.io/CMC/).